Daniel Tarullo

 Daniel K. Tarullo (born November 1952) is an American law professor who served as a member of the Federal Reserve Board of Governors from 2009 to 2017.
 Tarullo concurrently served as the chairman of the Federal Financial Institutions Examination Council (FFIEC).
 In February 2017, he announced his intention to resign from the Board of Governors in early April 2017.

-He also taught at Harvard Law School, specialized in international economic regulation, banking law, and administrative law.
+He also teaches at Harvard Law School, specializing in international economic regulation, banking law, and administrative law.

 Early life

 Tarullo was born in Boston, Massachusetts, and graduated from the prestigious Roxbury Latin School in 1969.
 He received a B.A. from Georgetown University in 1973 and an M.A. at Duke University in 1974.
-He graduated summa cum laude in 1977 from the University of Michigan Law School.
+He graduated summa cum laude in 1977 from the University of Michigan Law School, where was an editor in the Michigan Law Review.